 “Financial satisfaction is a journey.
-Invest the time in setting yourself up for success, which will flow into other areas of your life.”—Mark Brennan, Acting EGM of Banking, Australian Unity.
+Invest the time in setting yourself up for success, which will flow into other areas of your life.”—Mark Brennan, Head of Credit and Risk, Australian Unity.

 - According to research from the Australian Unity Wellbeing Index, our finances are a key factor in our overall sense of wellbeing.
 Along with relationships and achieving in life, they form part of the “golden triangle of happiness”.